BPS operators in $\mathcal{N}=4$ $SO(N)$ super Yang-Mills theory: plethysms, dominoes and words: Construction and counting of quarter-BPS operators

 There is an ambiguity in \eqref{mesonic invariant functions}, stemming from the choice of basis vectors.
 We chose $|T,[S] \rangle$ to be the invariant basis vector, but we could equally well have chosen $|T,[S] \rangle' =-|T,[S] \rangle$ (since representations of $S_{2n+2m}$ are real, we cannot have a complex phase) and followed the exact same process.
 There is a similar ambiguity in the vectors $|R,\lambda,[A] \rangle$ and $|S,\lambda,[A] \rangle$.
 Since we are concerned with the function $F$, it is only the total sign of the matrix element that needs to be determined.
 This can be done by selecting a permutation $\sigma$ and setting its matrix element to be positive (or negative).
 Note that this requires the matrix element to be non-zero. $F_{T,R,S,\lambda}$ is then determined on the whole of $S_{2n+2m}$.
 Unfortunately finding a permutation with guaranteed non-zero matrix element for a given $T,R,S,\lambda$ is not easy, so for now we leave $F_{T,R,S,\lambda}$ defined up to a sign.

 From the basis \eqref{mesonic invariant functions} for $\mathcal{F}_{n,m}$, we get a basis for $\mathcal{A}^{SO}_{n,m}$

 There is a caveat before we proceed to a basis of gauge-invariant operators.
 Since $N$ is finite, an $SO(N)$ vector index can only take a maximum of $N$ distinct values.
 The construction of Young diagram representations in $V^{\otimes 2n+2m}$ involves anti-symmetrising down each of the columns.
 Thus if $T$ has more than $N$ rows ($l(T) > N$), the associated operator will vanish.
-This extra condition gives a subspace of $\mathcal{A}^{SO}_{n,m}$ (similarly for $\mathcal{F}_{n,m}$) relevant for constructing operators at finite $N$ ($N < n+m$).
+This extra condition gives a subspace of $\mathcal{A}^{SO}_{n,m}$ (similarly for $\mathcal{F}_{n,m}$) relevant for constructing operators at finite $N$, although the space remains unchanged if $N \geq n+m$.
 Incorporating the restriction $l(T) \leq N$ in addition to those already in place on $R,S$ and $T$, the basis of operators is

 In this section we have only proved that these operators span the space of (mesonic) gauge-invariant observables.
 In section \ref{section: correlators} we prove they are orthogonal under the two point function, and therefore they are also linearly independent.
 Thus they do form a basis, as claimed.